charliefontanez/regex-tutorial/gist-template.md

 ### Quantifiers

-Quantifiers allow us to specify a match of a certain amount of characters in our regular expression.
+Quantifiers allow us to specify a match of a certain amount of characters in sequence in our regular expression.

+`*` &ensp; &ensp; &ensp;Matches 0 or more times.

+`+` &ensp; &ensp; &ensp;Matches 1 or more times.

+`?` &ensp; &ensp; &ensp;Matches 0 or 1 time.

+`{n}` &ensp; Matches n number of times

+<pre>/x{n}/</pre>

-<pre>x{n}</pre>  Finds a sequence of characters in our string of exactly n amount.
+Finds a sequence of characters in our string of exactly n amount.
 Other characters of different amounts are ignored.

-`*` Matches 0 or more times.
-This one is a bit unusual.

 ### OR Operator

+`|`

+The or operator is used to create an alternate keyword or character set to search for in a string of text.
+If we use `/cat|love/` in our regular expression, this would find all matching instances of cat and love in our string.

 ### Character Classes

 ### Flags